GeoCode: Interpretable Shape Programs: Introduction

 \section{Introduction}

-Devising an expressive and intuitive encoding space to represent and manipulate 3D shapes is a long-standing goal in computer vision and graphics.
-A key challenge involves translating high-level directives into low-level geometric transformations, which maintain the structural validity of the shape.
+Devising an expressive and intuitive parametrized program that generates structurally valid 3D shapes demands a high level of expertise and is a long-standing goal in computer graphics.
+A key challenge involves translating the user's edit intent to low-level geometric instructions that will adhere to the desired attributes while maintaining the structural validity of the shape.
+A promising approach for achieving control over manipulations of 3D shapes is through \emph{procedural methods} that leverage a set of instructions to create a shape.

-Many existing techniques for editing 3D shapes strongly rely on the malleability of \emph{neural implicit representations} of geometry~\cite{im-net_2018, mescheder2019occupancy, deep-sdf_2019, hao2020dualsdf, sdf-style-gan_2022, hertz2022spaghetti}.
-However, the resulting shapes often contain undesirable artifacts or even floating parts and are not directly usable in existing 3D modeling and computer-graphics pipelines.
-An alternative approach for achieving control over manipulations of 3D data is through \emph{procedural methods} that leverage a set of instructions to create a shape~\cite{shapeAssembly, shapeMOD}.
-Though interpretable, they often rely on coarse cuboid approximations of the geometry in order to enforce programmatic rules.
+In this work, we present \ourmethod{}, a new paradigm for editing complex, high-quality shapes with programs that are expressive (produce detailed shapes) and executable (enforce structural validity).
+Notably, \ourmethod{} breaks away from a coarse bounding cuboid representation of shape parts.
+Instead, we develop rich programs that build shapes from the ground up, using sets of B\'eizer curves. \ourmethod{} programs are capable of producing diverse, human-interpretable, and structurally plausible shape programs that employ various rules such as curves, attachment points, beveling, separation of structure from appearance, symmetries, and more.
+We conducted a user study that demonstrates that people without any 3D modeling experience were able to understand \ourmethod{}'s design methodology and build procedural shape programs that generate high-quality geometries using \ourmethod{}.

-In this work, we leverage procedural methods to build a program that maps human-interpretable parameters to a high-quality and intuitively editable 3D mesh.
-In our program, changing a high-level parameter produces a set of low-level instructions which ensure the modified shape is structurally valid.
-Our human-interpretable parameter space describes a wide range of geometric properties and enables producing broad variations of detailed shapes.
-Moreover, we design our program to additionally include semantic part labels.
-Thus, \ourmethod{} contains consistent part segmentation across the generated instances.
+To demonstrate the effectiveness of our procedural modeling methodology, we built three domain-specific programs.
+Each program is built for a particular shape domain and exposes a large human-interpretable parameter space, which keeps the shape structurally valid for every combination while capturing geometric features that are represented by the human-interpretable parameter space.
+Each parameter space models a wide range of geometric properties and produces a variety of detailed shapes.
+Shapes can be edited further in an intuitive way and without interacting with the geometry, as shown in \Cref{fig:teaser}.
+Additionally, the shapes can be easily mixed and interpolated using their interpretable parameter representation and our programs propagate the changes while maintaining a valid shape \rh{(see \Cref{fig:structural_integrity})}.